Chapter 58 is a detailed section of Chapter 24, Sengoku Period Tanto. Please read Chapter 24, Sengoku Period Tanto, before reading this part.

 Muramasa (村正)

-The discussion of this chapter is about the famous Muramasa (村正).
-Usually, many well-known swordsmiths were from one of the Goka Den (五家伝: The primary five schools: Yamashiro Den, Bizen Den, Soshu Den, Yamato Den, and Mino Den).
-However, Muramasa was not from the Goka Den but Ise Province.
-The first generation Muramasa was known as a student of He’ian-jo Nagayoshi (平安城長吉) of Yamashiro Den.
-The Muramasa family lived through the mid-Muromachi period.
-They had three generations from the mid-Muromachi period to the Sengoku period.
+This chapter discusses the famous Muramasa (村正).
+Usually, many well-known swordsmiths come from one of the Goka-den (五家伝: the five main schools: Yamashiro-den, Bizen-den, Soshu-den, Yamato-den, and Mino-den).
+However, Muramasa was not from Goka-den but from Ise Province.
+The first-generation Muramasa was known as a student of He’ian-jo Nagayoshi (平安城長吉) of Yamashiro-den.
+The Muramasa family existed through the mid-Muromachi period.
+They spanned three generations from the mid-Muromachi to the Sengoku period.

 Muramasa (村正) from Sano Museum Catalogue (permission granted)